New Castle Delaware

 HISTORY

-After Fort Casimir was built in 1651, the first owner of this property was an immigrant by the name of Jan Roeloff, an original settler who made his living as a trader.
+After Fort Casimir was built in 1651, the first owner of the property was an immigrant by the name of Jan Roeloff, an original settler who made his living as a trader.
 He built a small brick structure for his home in the back of this property.
 His grandson inherited the property around the turn of the 1700s.

 A bigger house was built in 1728, by a skilled craftsman for the grandson.

-Dr. John Finney was a wealthy landowner, with six new Castle townhouses and vast properties in the county under his ownership.
-In 1738, after buying this property, Dr. John Finney wanted to add onto the 1728 house to build his grand mansion, complete with wings, so he bought this property with its two small houses.
 Dr John Finney incorporated the 1728 original structure into the grand main mansion making it the back wing.
 The finished mansion showcased some of Dr John’s wealth on the inside and outside; making this beautiful structure his family’s forever home.

 In 1795, Joseph Tatlow and his son, Thomas, bought Amstel House and enjoyed living there until 1832.
 Joseph had made his money owning a stagecoach line to Maryland in the 1770s, and from being a part owner of the packet boat lines from New Castle to Philadelphia.